-- 4.1.3 This policy requires developers and applicants to take a sensitive approach to the architectural design of new buildings, extensions and modifications to existing buildings, as well as landscape proposals.
+4.1.3 This policy requires developers and applicants to take a sensitive approach to the architectural design of new buildings, extensions and modifications to existing buildings, as well as landscape proposals.
 The Council does not wish to encourage a particular architectural style or approach but expects each scheme to be to a high quality, with very high quality expected within Conservation Areas.
-Schemes should be based on a sound understanding of the site and its context, following the locally specific guidance set out in the Village Planning Guidance SPDs. - 4.1.4 Given the built up nature of the borough it is anticipated that most new buildings will be as a result of redevelopment where compatibility with the existing urban fabric is a key consideration.
+Schemes should be based on a sound understanding of the site and its context, following the locally specific guidance set out in the Village Planning Guidance SPDs.

+4.1.4 Given the built up nature of the borough it is anticipated that most new buildings will be as a result of redevelopment where compatibility with the existing urban fabric is a key consideration.
 The purpose is to maintain, reinforce and where possible enhance the local character and features that give the area its distinctive and clear identity.
+Opportunities should be taken to improve the general level of design of an area where appropriate.
 New development should respect existing street and development patterns.